-I have been employed in the field of education for over 7 years and have dual licensure in special/general education as well as a BA.
+I have been employed in the field of education for over 7 years.
+My husband and I foster children in need.

 Every teacher has challenges with managing and their classroom and providing both opportunities and accommodations to all students.
 In this article, we will cover a lesson plan and potential challenges.
 We will then look at research-based methods to provide these opportunities to ALL students.
 Please Enjoy!